 Community involvement is an important aspect of the Honors Program and is an obligation of all members.
-Every Honors student is required to complete at least five hours of service over three different projects, each semester.
+Every Honors student is required to complete at least eight hours of service over three different projects, each semester.
 Students are encouraged to be active members of the Honors Program community and to begin new service projects of personal interest.

 Honors Program Requirements and Service – Description of Honors Courses, Introduction to Research, Honors Independent Study, and Community Service